VinFast: Founding and early development (2017–2021)

-In 2018, General Motors announced its partnership between the company and VinFast.
-VinFast will have exclusive rights to distribute the Chevrolet brand in Vietnam and will take ownership of the existing General Motors (GM Korea) factory in Hanoi (VIDAMCO).
-That factory will then build a GM-licensed "all-new global small car" to be sold under the VinFast name.
+In 2018, General Motors announced a partnership under which VinFast would have exclusive rights to distribute the Chevrolet brand in Vietnam and would take ownership of the existing GM Korea factory in Hanoi (VIDAMCO), which was then to produce a GM-licensed small car sold under the VinFast name.
+VinFast also signed contracts with Siemens Vietnam for technology to manufacture electric buses in Southeast Asia.